Electrochemical Devices

 Associate Professor, Chemical Engineering

-Works at the interface of protein engineering and electrochemistry to enable a new generation of advanced technologies
+Develops biomolecular platforms to control solid-liquid interfaces and enable a new generation of advanced technologies

 Professor, Chemical Engineering